cynthiaarmour/cynthiaarmour.github.io/oakland-gran-fondo-2016/readme.md

 ## Concept

 Maps are usually flat.
 Bike routes usually are not flat.
-Looking at a usual map is hard to see where the ricky bits of the route are going to be.
+Looking at the usual map it's hard to see where the tricky bits of the route are going to be.

 As mobile devices become more powerful, it's going to be possible to visualize routes in entirely new ways.